The Winston-Salem Department of Transportation (WSDOT) maintains all street name signs within the city limits.

 Several years ago, the city changed from six-inch to nine-inch tall street name signs with white borders.
 WSDOT did this to increase the sign's visibility for older drivers and to provide better indicators of intersection locations.
 These new signs are installed at existing locations as the old signs wear out.

 Developers of residential properties are responsible for the cost of the initial installation of street name signs in their developments.
 The WSDOT installs and maintains all standard street name signs.
-Any problems with the street name signs should be reported to City Link at 311 or (336) 727-8000.
-You may also e-mail Dale Hester at email@example.com.
+Any problems with the street name signs should be reported to City Link at 311 or 336-727-8000.
+You may also e-mail Vicki Purdham at firstname.lastname@example.org.